 Several brain regions help process and encode memories, and damage to any of these areas can cause short-term memory loss.
 Some of the main areas of the brain involved in memory include the:

 Even if a brain injury does not directly damage these areas, research has shown that prolonged levels of stress can shrink the hippocampus.
-This helps explain why even mild traumatic brain injury survivors can experience memory loss.
+This helps explain why even individuals with mild TBIs or concussions can experience memory loss.

 It’s also important to note that short-term memory loss is different from confabulation, a condition where a person creates false or inaccurate memories without the intent to deceive.
 If you’re concerned about the possibility of confabulation in a loved one that suffered a brain injury, talk to their doctor for a diagnosis.